 Changes in project design and implementation

 The GEF project went through delays in implementations and the whole framework, including the demonstration project had to be re-negotiated and changed.
 Delays took place because the main players had different timeframes and approaches to implementation.
 Institutional factors had a role as well.
 It appeared that the Brazilian governmental coordination committee was reluctant to take part in project implementation and eventually changed its profile, becoming a Consultative Committee, with no executive responsibility.
-Finally, following negotiations with the GEF and the IDB, the project UNDP/BRA/09/G71 was approved and, seven years after the initial approval, the demonstration project (BRA/12/G77) started implementation in 2012.
+Finally, following negotiations with the GEF and the IDB, the project UNDP/BRA/09/G71 was approved and seven years after the initial approval, the demonstration project (BRA/12/G77) started implementation in 2012.
 The renegotiated project has five outcomes (see Annex V).

 During 2013, outcome 1 of the project “Inventory of CFCs and HCFCs chillers” was performed by a local consultant and member of the Brazilian Association of Refrigeration, Air-conditioning, Ventilation and Heating (ABRAVA).
 The inventory showed that the quantity of CFC chillers still in use was very small.